python/cpython/Doc/library/inspect.rst

 .. data:: CO_HAS_DOCSTRING

    The flag is set when there is a docstring for the code object in the source code.
-If so, it will be the first item in :attr:`~codeobject.co_consts`.
+If set, it will be the first item in :attr:`~codeobject.co_consts`.

    .. versionadded:: 3.14